See upcoming live training dates:

-To accommodate diversity in learning styles, the three days is grounded in project-based learning and includes a variety of individual writing time, small group discussions and activities, peer review, and large group lecture.
+To accommodate diversity in learning styles, the three days are grounded in project-based learning and include individual writing time, small group discussions and activities, peer review, and lectures.

-Day 1: Participants develop the need statement, and gain peer feedback on their writing, then launch into an overview on using a logic model framework to craft the project description and program evaluation.
-An introduction and review of the letter of inquiry follows.
+Day 1: Participants learn the structure of a grant proposal, develop a need statement, and get an overview of using the logic model framework to craft a project description and evaluation plan.
+An introduction to and review of the letter of inquiry format concludes the day.

-Day 2: Participants continue to gain familiarity and practice with components of a full proposal and letter of inquiry and draft and submit a 1-page letter of inquiry for day three’s peer-review exercise.
-We continue to cover proposal packaging and online applications.
-In the afternoon, participants consider the mission-money matrix framework to prioritize fundraising in their organization, than learn to develop a project budget in the afternoon.
+Day 2: Participants continue to gain familiarity and practice with the components of a full proposal and letter of inquiry.
+They draft and submit a 1-page letter of inquiry for day three’s peer-review exercise, learn how to prioritize fundraising for their organization, and receive intense training on developing a project budget.

-Day 3: Participants kick off the day learning how to research, approach and cultivate relationships with funders.
-In the afternoon, participants will engage in a live expert and peer-review of their submitted letter of inquiry.
-We wrap-up the three days together with closing exercise and evaluation.
+Day 3: Participants kick off the day learning how to research, approach, and cultivate relationships with funders.
+In the afternoon, participants engage in expert and peer review of their submitted letter of inquiry.
+The three days conclude with summary exercises and evaluation.

-- Develop selected elements of a proposal and letter of inquiry, and online application tips
+- Develop selected elements of a proposal and letter of inquiry, and to improve online applications

-- How to use a logic model framework to craft elements of the proposal
+- Use a logic model framework to craft key elements of a proposal

 - Craft a budget that conveys an accurate picture of your project’s needs and value

-- What grantmakers look for and how they approach the proposal review process
+- Explain what grantmakers look for in a proposal and how they approach the proposal review process

-- How to analyze and evaluate prospects using Foundation Directory Online Professional to determine a potential fit
+- Analyze and evaluate prospects using Foundation Directory Online Professional to determine a potential funding fit.

-- Individuals who have 1-3 years fundraising experience and want to hone their foundation proposal writing skills
+- Nonprofit professionals who have 1-3 years fundraising experience and want to hone their foundation proposal writing skills

 - Consultants who want to expand their services to include proposal development